Kub3rn3tesofficial/enhancements/keps/sig-storage/1979-object-storage-support/README.md

         |---------------------------------------|
     ```

+    TODO: Add clarity that users choose a single protocol that is supported by their application.
+    If the backend driver supports it, the BucketAccess will be granted.
+If not, COSI should return
+    an error stating which protocols are available for the BAC.

     The `credentialsSecretName` is the name of the secret that COSI will generate containing credentials to access the bucket.
 The same secret name has to be set in the podSpec as well as the projected secret volumes.

     In case of IAM style authentication, along with the `credentialsSecretName`, `serviceAccountName` field must also be specified.
 This will map the specified serviceaccount to the appropriate service account in the OSP.